grams-dev/prototype/README.md

 ## Support

-For support and further inquiries, please reach out to us at [support@grams.dev](mailto:support@grams.dev).
+For support and further inquiries, please create an issue in the repository.

 ## License